bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # effective date of &lt;plugin store key&gt; : time

-Returns the date when the key was last modified.
+Returns the date when the plugin store key was last modified.

 {% qna %}
 Q: effective date of key "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"